 We also have places with worldwide partners in Canada, China, Mexico, Malaysia, Japan and Australia.
 More information can be found on the Study Abroad website: http://www2.warwick.ac.uk/study/studyabroad/

 As a Warwick student, you will pay a reduced fee to the University of Warwick while studying abroad.
-The precise figure is liable to change and so it is best to check with the International Student Office.
+The precise figure is liable to change and so it is best to check with the Student Mobility Office.
 You receive the student loan to which you are normally entitled.
 If you receive any grants or bursaries for studying your degree at Warwick, these will continue while you are studying abroad.
-You are also offered an Erasmus travel grant.
-You may also be eligible to apply for some funds from the institution that is hosting you.
+In previous years, students have been eligible for an Erasmus+ travel grant.
+However, the University is unsure whether this will continue for 2021-22.

 As this is an exchange scheme you do not pay fees to the host university.
 You will have to pay for your travel to and from the university; your accommodation while living in the country and living expenses.
-If you are a citizen of an EU country you are also advised to ensure you have your EHIC health card with you.
-However, all students are strongly advised to take travel and health insurance for the duration of their stay abroad.
+All students are strongly advised to take travel and health insurance for the duration of their stay abroad as the University's travel policy covers students for emergencies only.

 To be considered for an Erasmus placement through the Department of Economics, you should: